-Have questions about buying a reciprocating saw?
+Have a question about buying a reciprocating saw?
 Contact us

 Best Reciprocating Saw (Cordless)

 Bosch reciprocating saw kit is a cordless reciprocating saw which is ideal for any type of job.
-It's powered by CORE 18V battery which provides whooping 6.3-amp power to cut through any material.
+It’s powered by a CORE 18V battery which provides whopping 6.3-amp power to cut through any material.

 The Bosch “Coolpack 2” technology keeps the battery 135% cooler than standard batteries while operating.
 This prolongs the battery efficiency and delivers more power to the tool while lasting longer.

-Plus, if you have other Bosch tools, then you can swap the battery with other 18V tools and charger.
+Plus, if you have other Bosch tools, then you can swap the battery with other 18V tools and chargers.

-A fully charged battery make 207 cuts on a 2x4 wooden block.
-This is an excellent performance it as it means you don’t have to keep charging your batteries as frequently.
+A fully charged battery makes 207 cuts on a 2×4 wooden block.
+This is an excellent performance as it means you don’t have to keep charging your batteries as frequently.

-Once fully discharged, the CORE 18V battery can be recharged to its 80% capacity under 41 minutes.
-This is a perfect charging time as it means less downtime if you have an only single battery in hand.
+Once fully discharged, the CORE 18V battery can be recharged to its 80% capacity in under 41 minutes.
+This is a perfect charging time as it means less downtime if you have only a single battery in hand.

-The long 1-1/8" stroke length cuts more in each stroke.
-This means you will get the job done way faster than using smaller stroke length cordless reciprocating saw.
+The long 1-1/8″ stroke length cuts more in each stroke.
+This means you will get the job done way faster than using a smaller stroke-length cordless reciprocating saw.